MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 ---
-Description: NavigationView is an adaptive control that implements top-level navigation patterns for your app.
+description: NavigationView is an adaptive control that implements top-level navigation patterns for your app.
 title: Navigation view
 template: detail.hbs
 ms.date: 09/24/2020